Joseph Bernard Cotter: Bishop of Winona

-On November 15, 1889, Pope Leo XIII appointed Cotter the first bishop of the Diocese of Winona.
-On December 27, 1889, he was consecrated.
-In his sermon, Archbishop John Ireland, drawing upon the meaning of the Dakota word Winona, "eldest daughter", referred to the city as the first-born daughter of the Diocese of St. Paul.
+On November 15, 1889, Pope Leo XIII appointed Cotter the first bishop of the new Diocese of Winona.
+On December 27, 1889, he was consecrated at the Cathedral of Saint Paul in St. Paul by Archbishop John Ireland.
+In his sermon, Ireland drew upon the meaning of the Dakota word Winona, "eldest daughter", referring to the city as the first-born daughter of what was now the Archdiocese of St. Paul.

-His appearances, however, often turned into public celebrations honoring his elevation to bishop.
+Cotter's appearances in the diocese often turned into public celebrations, honoring his elevation to bishop.
 When he traveled to Wabasha, Minnesota, for a confirmation class, he was greeted by a crowd at the station and a parade of over 800 people accompanied him to the church for the service.
-A week later, he visited Rochester, Minnesota, and spent much of the day with clergy of the area.
+A week later, he visited Rochester, Minnesota, and spent much of the day with area clergy.
 He visited the academy, the new hospital, and the mental hospital.
 In the evening, the bishop and his clergy were honored by the school children of Rochester.
-He thanked the children for the lesson their program game him and remarked that he was not surprised to find so much culture in Rochester, calling the city one of the gems in the crown of the diocese.
+He thanked the children for the lesson their program gave him and remarked that he was not surprised to find so much culture in Rochester, calling the city one of the gems in the crown of the diocese.

 In the next few months, Cotter traveled throughout southern Minnesota, greeting the people in his new diocese.
 His travels took him across the state from the Mississippi River to the South Dakota border.
 When Cotter became bishop, the new diocese included 45 priests, eight churches, 15 parochial schools, and two hospitals.
 Approximately 38,000 Catholics resided in the diocese.

 Cotter was a strong supporter of the national Temperance Movement.
-He travelled throughout the country delivering sermons and lectures of on the evils of alcohol consumption.
+He travelled throughout the United States delivering sermons and lectures of on the evils of alcohol consumption.
 He was said to have received 69,000 pledges from people promising to give up alcohol.
 He was elected president of the National Union of Father Matthew Societies, a national umbrella temperance group.

 By the turn of the century, the Diocese of Winona was securely established and its bishop was recognized as a civic, as well as religious, leader.
-Both the church and the community had celebrated Bishop Cotter's silver jubilee as a priest in 1896 with addresses and receptions.
+Both the church and the community had celebrated Cotter's silver jubilee as a priest in 1896 with addresses and receptions.
 Cotter said that credit for the expansion of the church was due to the priests and lay people who had worked with him.

 Before long, Cotter's health, which had been frail since surgery several years earlier, began to fail.
 Physicians diagnosed a heart condition, but the bishop maintained his heavy schedule of confirmations, dedications, and other official ceremonies.
 In early 1909, following his physicians' advice, he traveled to Atlantic City, New Jersey, to rest in a milder climate.
 As his condition worsened, Cotter returned home to Winona, lingering for a few months.